exonum/exonum-doc/src/advanced/network.md

 !!! warning
     Nodes compiled with previous versions of Exonum will not connect to nodes updated to 0.8 and further.

-!!! note
-    The current implementation of connection encryption is not complete: the Noise channels are encrypted, but not authenticated.

 [The Tokio library][tokio-lib] is used for event multiplexing.
 Each node has an event loop, through which the node receives events about new messages from